 There are two wedding dress lengths that are the best options for mature brides to consider.

 The first dress length to consider is floor length.
 This one is pretty straightforward.

 This is a classic, beautiful option for a mature bride for a few reasons.

 And as I mentioned in the silhouette section, classic style is key for mature brides.
-Another reason I love a floor length wedding dress is because it’s a great way to create the illusion of an elongated body shape.
+Another reason I love a floor-length wedding dress is that it’s a great way to create the illusion of an elongated body shape.